-- (1) On termination of the contract either party may claim restitution of whatever it has supplied, provided that such party concurrently makes restitution of whatever it has received.
-If restitution in kind is not possible or appropriate allowance should be made in money whenever reasonable. - (2) However, if performance of the contract has extended over a period of time and the contract is divisible, such restitution can only be claimed for the period after termination has taken effect.
+- (1) On termination of a contract to be performed at one time either party may claim restitution of whatever it has supplied under the contract, provided that such party concurrently makes restitution of whatever it has received under the contract. - (2) If restitution in kind is not possible or appropriate, an allowance has to be made in money whenever reasonable. - (3) The recipient of the performance does not have to make an allowance in money if the impossibility to make restitution in kind is attributable to the other party. - (4) Compensation may be claimed for expenses reasonably required to preserve or maintain the performance received.